-In fairness to students who meet course deadlines, all unexcused late submissions will be penalized at a rate of 2% per day.
-Extensions for medical, religious, or compassionate reasons are willingly granted, but require advance approval from the tutor or lecturer.
+In fairness to students who meet course deadlines, all unexcused late submissions will be penalized at a rate of 2% per day (ie. per 24-hour period, weekends included).
+We willingly offer extensions for circumstances beyond a student's control, which may include medical, religious, familial, or compassionate reasons.
+When feasible, students should request extensions from their tutor as early as possible, but we also consider granting extensions retroactively to students who have extenuating circumstances.